Moles are a common kind of skin growth. Almost everyone has at least a few of them, and some people have up to 40 moles.

 Moles that you’re born with are called congenital moles.
 Moles that grow after birth are called acquired moles.

 Moles usually first appear in childhood or adolescence.
 You can continue to get new moles until middle age, and then they may start to fade.
 Moles get darker when your skin is exposed to the sun.
 Sometimes they also darken during pregnancy.

 Raised moles can rub against clothing and get irritated.
 This irritation can make them itch.

 Moles can turn cancerous, especially if you have a lot of them.
-People with more than 50 moles are at increased risk for melanoma.
+People with moles are at increased risk for melanoma.

 Itching can also be a sign of melanoma.
 But itching alone doesn’t mean you have cancer.
 You need to look at other symptoms that come with the itch.